akamsteeg/AtleX.Data/README.md

 `IHasLastModified` is updated every time an entity is saved, but only if it has any of its values changed.

+The values are in UTC, to avoid timezone problems.

 ## System requirements

-AtleX.Data is written in C# and targets .NET 4.5 and Entity Framework 6.
+AtleX.Data is written in C#, builds against .NET 4.5 and uses Entity Framework 6.
 The solution file is a VS2013 one.

 ## License